Hear me out.

 Remember this guy?

 He is a dude, and we all kinda want to be him.
 What I’m getting at with this ludicrous shopping centre spiel is that we can be him.
-Science Wizard looks at the conservative wizarding status quo, shrugs, and does whatever the fuck he pleases.
+Science Wizard looks at the conservative wizarding status quo, shrugs, and does whatever he pleases.
 He throws himself into muggle learning because who cares what intellect-squibs like Mundungus think anyway, right?

 OK, I’m over selling this and the above example doesn’t actually fit with what I’m trying to say, I just wanted to bask in Science Wizard’s glory for a bit.
 Theme parks are great destinations, but they’re just that – destinations, by definition not for everyday use.
 They’re expensive, they’re sometimes on the other side of the world, they’re EXPENSIVE.